UoN-PHYS4041/UoN-PHYS4041.github.io/UoN-PHYS4041/content/lectures/lecture3.md

     [\nabla L(\vec{\phi})]_i \approx \frac{L(\vec{\phi}+c\vec{e}_i) - L(\vec{\phi}-c\vec{e}_i)}{2c},
 $$

 where $\vec{e}_i$ is a unit vector with zeros except in the i$^\text{th}$ entry.
 In other words, $\vec{e}_i$ perturbs $\phi_i$.
 With this method, we are required to perform tomography on our state seven times for each iteration.
 We use this second-order approximation because it is more stable when we are close to the target.
 Repeating the gradient descent update several times we can optimise the angles and find the required rotation gate.
 This is shown in {numref}`fig:rotation_optimisation`.
-Code performing the optimisation is provided in ``RotationOptimisation.ipynb".
+Code performing the optimisation is provided in [RotationOptimisation.ipynb](../downloads/RotationOptimisation.ipynb).

 ```{figure} ../images/RotationOptimisationExample.png